 - Connect to Web Server

-Filezilla has a few options that make it quite easy to understand, but this can be a bit confusing if you haven’t used FTP clients before.
-Don’t worry, we can do that using these four simple steps.
+Filezilla has a few options that make it quite easy to understand, but this cannot be very clear if you haven’t used FTP clients before.
+Don’t worry; we can do that using these four simple steps.

-First(of course), we need to download FileZilla Client.You can visit this download link.
+First(of course), before we can configure FTP Client FileZilla we need to download FileZilla Client.You can visit this download link.

 If you want to avail FileZilla Pro you can go ahead and select that option but for me I downloaded the free version.

 2. Collect FTP details from your Web Hosting

 Second, log in to your web hosting account dashboard.
 In my case, I am with Hostinger, so this is what my dashboard looks like.
 This is called Hpanel.

 Go ahead and open FTP Accounts.
 That is the details we need for FileZilla.

 Note: Don't be confuse, image below was modified.
 I cover all the personal information.